 Where can I find recommended course materials, approved learning objectives, the recommended amount of time to spend on particular topics, and the prerequisite knowledge that I should assume students have?

-Visit the DS/IST/SRA Courses page on this site.
+Visit the College of IST Courses page on this site.

 Where can I find past syllabi for the course I am teaching?